Our Favorite Food Storage Set!

-ALthough, it lasts for a shorter period of time if it is not stored properly.
-Beer usually has a best before date and not an expiration date, which means it can be consumed after the printed date for the time periods stated above.
+Although all food and drink lasts for a shorter period of time if they are not stored properly, proper storage extends the shelf life of beer beyond its best by date.
+Cans and bottles are usually stamped with a best before date and not an expiration date, which means it can be consumed after the printed date for the time periods stated above.

 If your beer has gone bad and you need to find a substitute when your recipe needs it, check our page on alcohol substitutes.

-There are, of course, certain health risks associated with spoiled food and drinks, so always” remember to practice food safety and enjoy your product prior to the eat by date.
+There are, of course, certain health risks associated with spoiled drinks so always remember to practice food safety and enjoy your drinks before their shelf life has expired!

-Proper storage of beer is the key to extending the expiration date of any drink.
-It is best kept in the fridge, especially important if it was purchased refrigerated.
-The change in temperature is not good for the product.
-This is essential to the shelf life of beers like Coors that are meant to be constantly chilled.
-They use a best before date (in the form of JUL2611 where XXX=the month, 26=the day and 11=the year or 2011) that is 17-26 weeks after it was bottled .
+Beer is best kept in the refrigerator, especially important if it was purchased refrigerated.
+A change in temperatures (hot to cold or cold to hot) is not good for this product.
+Constant temperature is essential to the shelf life of beers like Coors that are meant to be constantly chilled.
+Coors uses a best before date (in the form of JUL2611 where XXX=the month, 26=the day and 11=the year or 2011) that is 17-26 weeks after it was bottled .

 What are our shelf life resources?

-Our how long does beer last content incorporates research from multiple resources, including the United States Department of Agriculture and the United States Food & Drug Administration.
-In addition, we scoured the web for informative articles and reports related to food safety, food storage and shelf life.
+In determining how long Beer lasts, our content incorporates research from multiple resources, including the United States Department of Agriculture and the United States Food & Drug Administration.
+In addition, we scoured the web for informative articles and reports related to food safety, food storage and the shelf life of Beer.

-Although the does beer go bad information on Eat By Date is generally reliable, please remember that individual cases will vary because conditions are so variable and our shelf life advice should only be taken as an opinion.
+Although the Beer shelf life information on Eat By Date is generally reliable, please remember that individual cases will vary and that our advice should only be taken as an opinion and not a replacement for your health care professional.
 Please drink responsibly!